Why-does-this-happen-to-me/Rotomblr/rotomblr/characters/Agent Soul.md

 (Some Members will be swapped for others if needed.)

-Specializes in: Stealth, infiltration, distraction, information extraction, battle planning.
+Specializes in:
+- Stealth, infiltration
+- distraction
+- information extraction
+- battle planning

 Open to questions. [[@taskforcedistortion]]